 Some performance metrics are only applicable for particular locations in a network topology.
 Especially application level metrics are tied to the source/sink of application level traffic, the location of the final consumer of the service (e.g., the type of metrics related to quality of experience).

-R-8.2.2/1: The MG is prohibited to support application level metrics in such a scenario due to possible violation of the metrics semantic.
+R-8.2.2/1: The MG is prohibited to support application level metrics in network locations where the support of the measurement is non-sensical due to possible violation of the metrics semantic.

 NOTE 1 – This requirement is consistent with [IETF RFC 6792], see clause 3.2 "Location of RTP Monitors".